10 Books Set in Tokyo: Reading the Motley City

 OUT – Natsuo Kirino

 Natsuo Kirino’s OUT, the first Japanese novel shortlisted for the Edgar Awards Best Novel prize, is a story about four women working for a bento factory in the suburbs of Tokyo.
 Plagued by problems in their families and jobs, they are desperate to get out of such a tedious and repetitive life.
 This desperation manifests itself in a tragic form, as they are suddenly led into the violent underworld of Japan after one of them impulsively kills her abusive husband.
-In OUT, Kirino depicts the dark side of modern Japanese society with a profound insight into the reality of ordinary people’s life right after the collapse of the ‘bubble economy’.
+In OUT, Kirino depicts the dark side of modern Japanese society with a profound insight into the reality of ordinary people’s lives right after the collapse of the ‘bubble economy’.

 The Idiot – Ango Sakaguchi

-Set in Kamata, on the outskirts of Tokyo just before the end of World War II, The Idiot depicts an abnormal relationship between film director Izawa and an ‘idiot’, the wife of his neighbor who is intellectually disabled.
+Set in Kamata, on the outskirts of Tokyo just before the end of World War II, The Idiot depicts an abnormal relationship between film director Izawa and an ‘idiot’, the mentally handicapped wife of his neighbor.
 Hidden in the closet of Izawa’s house, ‘the idiot’ does nothing but wait for him to appear everyday.
 There is no proper conversation between them, and they communicate with each other only through sex.
 When an air raid attack threatens Tokyo, Izawa run away carrying ‘the idiot’ on his back.
 Their sexual instinct, which they maintain despite the chaos of war, symbolizes their craving for life and their persistent desire.
 Encroaching on many taboo subjects, The Idiot had a sensational impact on Japanese post-war society in 1946. (available in Modern Japanese Stories: An Anthology, ed.
 Ivan Morris)

 Sanshiro – Soseki Natsume

-Soseki Natsume, one of the greatest Japanese writers in the early 1900s, captures ordinary people’s lives during that period in his works.
+Soseki Natsume, one of the greatest Japanese writers in the early 1900s, captures ordinary people’s lives during that period in his life.
 In Sanshiro, he depicts the story of the title character, who moved to Tokyo from the countryside of Fukuoka to study in university.
 After moving to Tokyo, Sanshiro encounters a lot of differences between the city and his hometown, and discovers three conflicting worlds that he wants to explore: home, study and love.
 Right after the Russo-Japanese War, there was a mixed atmosphere in Tokyo that combined the pre-modern traditions of the Edo period and the influence of Western culture.
 In Sanshiro, Natsume takes a critical view of Japanese society at that time as expressed through Sanshiro’s eyes.

 Tokyo: A Spatial Anthropology – Hidenobu Jinnai

 In Tokyo: A Spatial Anthropology, Japanese architecture historian Hidenobu Jinnai explains how the city of Tokyo came to be from a historical and geographical point of view.
 Carrying a map of old Tokyo, Jinnai wanders the city and explores the traces from the Edo period that have become the foundation of today’s Tokyo.
 Jinnai argues for the rationality of Tokyo’s spatial structure in the Edo period and how natural disasters such as earthquakes as well as the development of modern society brought about the city’s changes.
-Through this virtual adventure through old Tokyo, Jinnai recalls the memory of old landscapes which help to understand contemporary Tokyo’s urban space.
+Through this virtual adventure through old Tokyo, Jinnai suggests that the memory of old landscapes help him to understand contemporary Tokyo’s urban space.

 Tokyo Underworld: The Fast Times and Hard Life of an American Gangster in Japan – Robert Whiting